 This way you can work as accountability partners to stay motivated and keep moving forward with your story!

-Now that I’ve learned how to master my writing time (and managed to write a manuscript over 30,000 words, which I didn’t even think was possible!), I’m going to be sharing my secrets. 😄
+Now that I’ve learned how to master my writing time (and managed to write a manuscript over 30,000 words, which I didn’t even think was possible!), so I’ve shared my secrets. 😄

 And for more productivity tips around the blog, check out these articles: